Diary of a Wimpy Kid: The Long Haul

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Diary of a Wimpy Kid: The Long Haul against these established plot points, we can identify how David Bowers utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Diary of a Wimpy Kid: The Long Haul within the adventure genre.

 David Bowers's Structural Approach